 Mr. Wood holds a Bachelor of Arts from Brandeis University and a Doctor of Jurisprudence from Boston College.
 He has been admitted to practice law in the state of Massachusetts, as well as before the United States District Court for the District of Massachusetts.
 While pursuing his degrees, he served in the United States Army Reserve from 1962 to 1968.

 In an effort to remain aware of recent developments within the industry, Mr. Wood has maintained affiliation with several professional organizations in relation to his industry and community, including the Massachusetts Bar Association and the Worcester County Bar Association, where he served on the juvenile court committee from 1992 to 1998.
-On the board of directors of the Bar Advisors of Worcester County from 2004 to 2018, he also has been serving as treasurer of the Central and Western Massachusetts chapter of the National Association of Counsel for Children since 1995.
+On the board of directors of the Bar Advocates of Worcester County from 2004 to 2018, he also has been serving as treasurer of the Central and Western Massachusetts chapter of the National Association of Counsel for Children since 1995.

 As a testament to his professional success, Mr. Wood was named a lifetime fellow of the American Bar Foundation and the Worcester County Bar Association.
 He was selected for inclusion in the 2009 edition of Who’s Who in America and multiple editions of Who’s Who in American Law.